 Digital Video Recorders (DVR) is available in most Charter Service areas.

 Customer Owned DVR

 You can hookup your own purchased DVR equipment.
-Setting up and supporting a standalone DVR system from another company with your Charter TV digital receiver may be confusing to some users.
+Setting up and supporting a standalone DVR system from another company with your Charter TV digital set-top box may be confusing to some users.
 If you have problems with your non-Charter DVR®, Charter will be unable to assist you.
-Typically, you would also have two separate pieces of equipment in this situation: your Charter TV digital receiver and your third-party DVR.
+Typically, you would also have two separate pieces of equipment in this situation: your Charter TV digital set-top box and your third-party DVR.

 DVR and High Definition (HD) Programming

 You can view and record HD programming with a Charter DVR®.
 If you are interested in a Charter DVR® that supports HD programming, please specify when ordering.

 You can view and record premium channels such as HBO®, Cinemax®, Showtime®, and Starz on your Charter DVR®

 Can I record Charter On Demand programming on a Charter DVR®?